Large temperature-up-jump simulations of a binary Lennard-Jones system: Validating the triangular relation and determining the material time

-For a number of temperature jumps, \fig{fig:sigmaTR}(b) quantifies how far the triangular relation is from being rigorously obeyed.
+For several temperature up jumps and one down jump, \fig{fig:sigmaTR}(b) quantifies how far the triangular relation is from being rigorously obeyed.
 This is done by reporting the number of pixels deviating more than a given threshold.
 In general the deviations are small, albeit larger than in equilibrium at $T=0.48$ (open black squares).
-In view of the fact that the triangular relation always applies in equilibrium, the latter data provide a baseline showing the numerical uncertainties.
+Since the triangular relation always applies in equilibrium, the latter data provide a baseline showing the numerical uncertainties.

 We conclude that the triangular relation is obeyed to a good approximation for the potential-energy time-autocorrelation functions.
-As detailed above, this makes it possible to define a material time. \Fig{fig:sigmaTR}(c) shows the material time as a function of time for two temperature up jumps to $T=0.48$.
-At long times equilibrium is approached and the material time becomes proportional to time (the proportionality constant is irrelevant; it depends on the precise definition of $\xi$).
+As detailed in Sec.
+III, this makes it possible to define a material time.
+This quantity we determine from the data as follows.
+A value of $a$ is chosen such that $\xi_2-\xi_1=1$ when $C_{12}=a$.
+Since the temperature jump is initiated $t=0$, we put $\xi(t=0)=0$.
+Next the time $t_a$ satisfying $C(0,t_a)=a$ is found, which is the time it took for the first unit of material time to elapse.
+Next, the time $t_{2a}$ satisfying $C(t_a, t_{2a})=a$ is found, corresponding to the time elapsed during the second unit of material time.
+In this way the function $\xi(t)$ is constructed iteratively from the data.
+We used $a=0.4$, though $a$ can of course be chosen arbitrarily (as long as it corresponds to times far from the short-time plateau). \Fig{fig:sigmaTR}(c) shows the material time as a function of time for two temperature up jumps to $T=0.48$, the two jumps that are henceforth in focus.
+At long times equilibrium is approached and the material time becomes proportional to time (the proportionality constant is irrelevant; it depends on the choice of $a$).
 At short times the material time develops more slowly with time, an effect that is of course most significant for the large up jump (blue triangles).

-\Fig{fig:parametric_F} plots $C_{13}$ as a function of $C_{12}$ for given values of $C_{23}$.
-We learn from this plot that the shape of the function $F_A$ is the same in equilibrium and for the largest jump, as predicted by the triangular relation.
-Physically this shows that, despite its strongly nonlinear nature, aging in a sense takes place close to equilibrium \cite{dou22}.